(Photo Credit: Wikimedia Commons)

 This one is quite obvious—if your brakes aren't working properly, you won't be able to control your car, and this could be disastrous at the wrong moment.
 Your brakes should be checked every time your car goes for its regular servicing.

 However, it's still important to keep an eye out for early warning signs.
 These signs include unresponsive brakes (when you have to step down unusually hard to get the car to stop), overly responsive brakes (the opposite, when your brake engages at the slightest touch), and the brake pedal vibrating too much when you step down on it.
 Take your car straight to a mechanic if it exhibits any of these signs.
 Remember, you should never drive a car with faulty brakes.

 (Photo Credit: Flickr)

-Your car's lights are essential for a safe drive, and it's not just the headlights!
+Your car's lights are essential for a safe drive, all your car's lights, not just the headlights!
 You will also need your signal lights to inform other drivers on the road of your intentions.
-If your lights are broken, you have no way of letting other road users know that your intend to merge or make a turn.
+If your lights are broken, you have no way of letting other road users know that you intend to change lanes or make a turn.
 It's this lack of communication that causes accidents.

 You will also need your lights to drive at night.
 They provide a clear view of the road and allow other drivers to see you.
 Driving in the dark with faulty lights is incredibly dangerous, especially at high speeds.
 You won't be able to see what is ahead, and other drivers may not know that you're approaching until it's too late.
 In addition, you can be fined for driving without headlines in Singapore, because it's considered a road hazard.

 3. Worn-out Steering Mechanism